Temporary Protected Status Designated Country: Burma (Myanmar)

-If you are applying for Temporary Protected Status (TPS) under Burma’s designation, effective May 25, 2021, you must register during the 180-day registration period that runs from May 25, 2021, through Nov.
-22, 2021.
-We encourage you to register as soon as possible within the 180-day registration period.
+If you are filing an initial application for TPS under Burma’s redesignation, effective Nov.
+26, 2022, you must register during the 18-month registration period that runs from Sept.
+27, 2022 through May 25, 2024.
+We encourage you to register as soon as possible within the 18-month registration period.

 Go to the TPS page for information about registering.

-If you are applying for TPS Burma for the first time, you may file Form I-821, Application for Temporary Protected Status, online.
-Only initial applicants from certain countries are eligible to file Form I-821 online.
-All other TPS applicants and current beneficiaries who are re-registering under the extension of a TPS designation must continue to file a paper Form I-821.
-When filing an initial TPS application, you can also request an Employment Authorization Document (EAD) by submitting a completed Form I-765, Application for Employment Authorization, online with your Form I-821.
+If you are applying for TPS Burma, you may file Form I-821, Application for Temporary Protected Status, online.
+When filing an initial TPS application or re-registering for TPS, you can also request an Employment Authorization Document (EAD) by submitting a completed Form I-765, Application for Employment Authorization, online with your Form I-821.

-If you are filing a paper initial TPS application or re-registering for TPS, or if you are filing for a replacement EAD for already granted TPS, send your TPS package to the appropriate address in the table below:
+If you are filing a paper initial TPS application or re-registering for TPS, or if you are filing for a replacement EAD for TPS you were already granted, send your TPS package to the appropriate address in the table below.

 |If you send your paper application via:||Then, mail your application to:|

 If we approve your TPS registration application and you filed Form I-765 and paid the fee for an EAD (or if we approved your fee waiver request), we will issue you an EAD with an expiration date of May 25, 2024.
 We will issue employment authorization documentation, as appropriate, during the registration period.
 See 8 CFR 244.5(b).

-For more information on TPS eligibility requirements, what to file, and step-by-step instructions on submitting an initial TPS application package, go to the TPS page.
+For more information on TPS eligibility requirements, what to file, and step-by-step instructions to submit a TPS application package, go to the TPS page.